2007 NBA Finals: Game 4

 San Antonio started out strong through the first three quarters, leading by as many as 11.
 Cleveland would stage a rally near the end of the third quarter and the first five minutes of the fourth, scoring 14 consecutive points to take its first second-half lead of the series.
 However, the Spurs would stage a 12–3 rally of their own to retake the lead and win the series in a 4–0 sweep.

 Twelve-year veteran Michael Finley was awarded the NBA championship game ball.

 Broadcasting

 Coverage was produced by ESPN and televised on ABC in the United States, TSN in Canada, Sky Sports in the United Kingdom, Canal+ in France, Premiere in Germany, and more than 100 other broadcasters in over 200 countries.
+The local ABC stations in each city were KSAT-TV in San Antonio and WEWS-TV in Cleveland; this was the smallest TV market-sized finals until the 2025 NBA Finals between the Oklahoma City Thunder and Indiana Pacers.

-Play-by-play announcer Mike Breen, analysts Mark Jackson & former Rockets head-coach Jeff Van Gundy, and courtside reporters Michele Tafoya & Stuart Scott provided commentary and analysis for the North American market.
+Play-by-play announcer Mike Breen, analysts Mark Jackson and former Rockets head-coach Jeff Van Gundy, and courtside reporters Michele Tafoya and Stuart Scott provided commentary and analysis for the North American market.
 The radio coverage on ESPN Radio features play-by-play man Mike Tirico and color analysts Dr. Jack Ramsay and Hubie Brown.